Nissan Ariya Review & Prices

 Space and practicality

-The Ariya is roomy and comfortable in the cabin, but it’s surprisingly quite short of boot space
+The Ariya is roomy and comfortable in the cabin, but it’s surprisingly short of boot space

 Space in the back seats

-There is a slight sense that your knees are sitting up a bit too high, as the floor has been raised up compared to what you’d find in a petrol or diesel car, to make space for the batteries.
-It’s not too bad though, and neither is headroom.
-The line of the roof is quite low on the Ariya, which does eat into headroom in the back, but it’s not too bad — you’d have to be very tall to find your head brushing the roof lining for it to be a major issue.
+The line of the roof is quite low on the Ariya, which does eat into headroom in the back, but it’s not too bad — you’d have to be very tall to find your head brushing the roof lining.
 It’s slightly worse if you go for the optional panoramic glass roof, but either way it’s not as roomy and airy in the back as a Hyundai Ioniq 5.

 High-spec Evolve models get heated rear seats, and you get two more USB sockets (one standard, one USB-C) for back seat passengers.
-The door bins in the back are fine, as are the seat-back pockets, but the cupholders in the armrest are fixed, not fold-away which is annoying and the ISOFIX anchors are covered with annoying zip-up panels, which are fiddly to use.
-There is enough space for big, rear-facing child seats without having to move the front seats forward.
+The door bins in the back are fine, as are the seat-back pockets, and you get cup holders in the armrest.

 Boot space

-All Ariyas get a hands-free powered tailgate, and the boot capacity is 466 litres — that’s OK-ish, but it’s not as roomy as the Skoda Enyaq (585 litres) nor the Hyundai Ioniq 5 (527 litres).
-Four-wheel drive versions lose even more space, as they lose the adjustable boot floor to make room for the rear electric motor, so those models get only 408 litres of luggage space.
+All Ariyas get a hands-free powered tailgate, and the boot capacity is 466 litres — that’s not terrible, but it’s not as roomy as the Skoda Enyaq (585 litres) nor the Tesla Model y (854 litres).
+Four-wheel drive versions lose even more space, so those models get only 408 litres of luggage space.
+That is at least a bit more space than the Ford Mustang Mach-e (402l) and Polestar 2 (405 litres) offer.

 The standard Ariya’s boot is clever though, as the moving boot floor is actually in two parts, which can be clipped up vertically to divide the boot into different sections (maybe food shopping in one bit and smelly sports kit in the other) and if you put them on their higher setting then there’s no loading lip.
-There are some small storage bins at the side of the boot, and tie-down points too.
-You don’t get a 12-volt socket in the boot, which is annoying, as is the lack of handles in the boot to fold down the back seats.
-You’ve either got to stretch in, or go around to the back doors.
-You do at least get a flat load space when you do fold them.
+There are some small storage bins at the side of the boot, and tie-down points too, but you don’t get a 12-volt socket.

 Interior style, infotainment and accessories

-You get a very handsome two-spoke steering wheel with lots of buttons, and some very cool soft-touch ‘haptic’ buttons on what looks like a slap of wood trim.
-These control the major air conditioning functions, and they’re not only cool to look at, they also work pretty well, giving your fingertip a bit of feedback as you press them.
-They’re not as simple as physical switches, but it’s still a better arrangement than having the climate controls buried in the on-screen menus.
+You get a very handsome two-spoke steering wheel with lots of buttons, and some very smart-looking ‘haptic’ buttons on what looks like a slab of wood trim.
+These control the major air conditioning functions, but while they’re cool to look at, they're really annoying to use (and there are more of them on the centre console).
+They’re not as good as physical switches, but a marginally better arrangement than having the climate controls buried in the on-screen menus.

-While the twinned screens — instruments and infotainment — look good in that big sweep across the dashboard, the graphics aren’t quite as sharp and the screens aren’t quite as responsive as you’d find in a Mustang Mach-E. The main digital instruments are also the same ones you’ll find in a humble Qashqai, which looks a touch cheap, although the impressive heads-up display, which projects onto the windscreen, does compensate for that.
-The infotainment screen menus are reasonably easy to find your way through, and we like the way that the radio volume button has been neatly integrated into that big sweeping front air vent.
+While the twin-12.3-inch screens — for your instruments and infotainment — look good in that big sweep across the dashboard, the graphics aren’t quite as sharp and the screens aren’t quite as responsive as you’d find in a Mustang Mach-E. The main digital instruments are also the same ones you’ll find in a humble Qashqai, which looks a touch cheap, although the impressive head-up display, which projects onto the windscreen, does compensate for that.
+The infotainment screen menus are reasonably easy to find your way through, and it's neat that the radio volume button has been neatly integrated into that big sweeping front air vent.

 Those high-spec Ariyas also get an electronic rear-view mirror, which can switch to display the view from a rear-facing camera if you’ve got tall people sat in the back, or you’ve got the boot loaded to the roof.
 Very handy.